Support our work by becoming our Patron! Learn More

-When Guest Request for room key:
+When Guest Requests for room key:

 1. Request for Guest’s last name and room number.

-4. If no picture identification is available by the guests, the Front office assistant must accompany the guests to the room to confirm the identity.
+4. If no picture identification is available by the guests, the Front office assistant must accompany the guests to the room to confirm their identity.
 When being challenged by our actions, we are to inform the guest:

 “We are doing this for your security and safety.
 We appreciate your understanding.”